Whether or not you’ve ever smoked weed, you’ve probably heard of the munchies — that overpowering drive to eat all the snacks after smoking weed.

 There’s some

-Using marijuana doesn’t cause sudden weight loss.
+Using cannabis doesn’t cause sudden weight loss.
 But experts believe it may help with some underlying factors that can contribute to weight gain in some people.

-Much more research is needed to fully understand the link between marijuana use and weight.
+Much more research is needed to fully understand the link between cannabis use and weight.

-The research around marijuana and weight loss catches some people off guard because of the long-standing association between marijuana and major snacking.
+The research around cannabis and weight loss catches some people off guard because of the long-standing association between weed and snacking.

-Indeed, a recent study showed an increase in sales of junk food, which the authors largely defined as chips, cookies, and ice cream, in U.S. states where marijuana is now legal.
+Indeed, a recent study showed an increase in sales of “junk” food, which the authors largely defined as chips, cookies, and ice cream, in U.S. states where cannabis is now legal.

 THC, the psychoactive compound that produces weed’s “high,” has been shown to trigger hunger.
 It’s the reason why people sometimes use cannabis as an appetite stimulant.